A lot of novice aquarists overlook the importance of getting a fish tank that is the correct size.

 Although this means that the hobby is affordable and makes it accessible to more people, this is not the ideal way to start.
 Unfortunately what often happens is people get a small fish tank, such as a 25-gallon tank, and then purchase fish that need more space.

 A common example of this is with Oscars.

-The thought goes that when the Oscar fish grow from a juvenile to an adult, and needs more space, you can buy a bigger tank for them.
-In my experience this rarely happens.
+When the oscar fish grow from a juvenile to an adult and needs more space, you can buy a bigger tank for them.
+In my experience, this rarely happens.

 If you put fish in a small aquarium it can cause lots of problems.

 Common Problems with Small Aquariums

 There aren’t many problems that occur when you have an aquarium that is too big.
 In fact, as a general rule it’s often said: the bigger the aquarium the happier your fish will be.